MylesFestus/LinearRegression-Ecomence-Customers/README.md

 - Data Preprocessing

--- Train/Test Split
+i.
+Train/Test Split
 Split your dataset into training and test sets first.

--- Numerical Imputation (fit on train only)
+ii.
+Numerical Imputation (fit on train only)
 Learn imputation parameters (e.g., mean/median) from the training data, then apply to both train and test.

--- Scaling (fit on train only)
+iii.
+Scaling (fit on train only)

--- Fit the scaler (e.g., standardization) on the training data, then transform both train and test.
+iv.
+Fit the scaler (e.g., standardization) on the training data, then transform both train and test.

 - Model Training
 Train the model using the processed training data.